altumguides/altumguides.github.io/index.md

   - A scenario that happens frequently is that the subject will fail the condition before needing to see all the images.
 	  - Going through each image carefully allows you to save time on a subject when this scenario happens.
 Skimming will have the opposite effect and a worse result as often times you will feel the need to look through the same set of images again and you might still miss some images that are not suppose to be in the set.
 	  - If you cannot determine the main identity of the subject from the first 10~20 pictures, then it is likely that the subject will fail before needing to verify every picture.
 What you can do in this case is skim through some more images to see if you still cannot identify the main identity.
 If so, then this subject has failed the condition.
-  - Don't rely on `Celebrity name` to identi
+  - Don't rely on `Celebrity name` to identify th
   - You don't have to always mark pictures if it is easier to count and approximate the `Percentage` yourself.
 If you do this, make sure you are certain that the subject is a pass or a fail.
   - You can submit multiple times.
 Only the last submit is recorded.
   - Always pay attention to the `Percentage` information if you are marking the images as there is no notification when a subject has already failed the condition based on the markings.